visualizersdotnl/FM-BISON/README.md

 - Documentation is being written.
 - A Github issue list is being transplanted so you can follow our progress.
+- Currently there are 2 dependencies on JUCE 5.4.x!
+We love JUCE for our VST projects.

 # WHAT IS FM.
 BISON?